Coalition Formation with Bounded Coalition Size: Efficiency

 \subsection{Approximation Ratio for Weighted Setting}

-We now show that MnM provides an approximation ratio of $\frac{1}{k}$ for the MaxUtil problem in the weighted setting.
-Specifically, we show that the first step of the algorithm, which finds a maximum weight matching, provides an approximation ratio of $\frac{1}{k}$. \begin{theorem} Algorithm \ref{alg:MnM} provides a solution for the MaxUtil problem with an approximation ratio of $\frac{1}{k}$ for every $k\geq 3$, in the weighted setting. \end{theorem}
+We now show that in the weighted setting MnM provides an approximation ratio of $\frac{1}{k}$ for the MaxUtil problem with an odd $k$ and $\frac{1}{k-1}$ for the problem with an even $k$.
+Specifically, we show that the first step of the algorithm, which finds a maximum weight matching, provides such an approximation ratio. \begin{theorem} Algorithm \ref{alg:MnM} provides a solution for the MaxUtil problem in the weighted setting with an approximation ratio of $\frac{1}{k}$ for an odd $k$ and an approximation ratio of $\frac{1}{k-1}$ for an even $k$. \end{theorem}